munificent/game-programming-patterns/book/introduction.markdown

 encountered when building a game.
 The patterns within that theme are tools you can use to find a balance between those forces.

-For example, the &ldquo;Communicating&rdquo; theme is for patterns that enable parts of a game to communicate with each other.
+For example, the "Communicating" theme is for patterns that enable parts of a game to communicate with each other.
 The primary force is that game objects *must* interact: bullets must collide with enemies, the hero must be able to play heroic sounds.
 The